clamsproject/aapb-annotations/january-slates/readme.md

 _TODO: Tool used is unknown.
 Follow-up questions with Sammy should illuminate this._

 ## Annotation Guidelines: Transcribing/Closed Captioning
-_TODO: What guidelines were used for this?_
+For a quick overview of [slate types](https://docs.google.com/document/d/1Xf43EpVzQbIOB-7KTadEyU3eam9xIvLlSGkjy4Ff2v4/edit) please see this.
-This documented [slate types](https://docs.google.com/document/d/1Xf43EpVzQbIOB-7KTadEyU3eam9xIvLlSGkjy4Ff2v4/edit) but is not a complete guideline.
+The verbal guidelines for this project were to annotate as a superinterval/superset times the slate appeared, and details about its appearance.
 ### Preparation
-Multiple videos must be prepared for annotation.
+Multiple videos must be prepared to be opened for annotation.
 ### Process of Annotating

 Per column: